prmoore77/sidewinder/README.md

-# sidewinder
+# Sidewinder
-Skunkworks Distributed Database
+Python-based Distributed Database

 Sidewinder is a [Python](https://python.org)-based Proof-of-Concept Distributed Database that distributes shards of data from the server to a number of workers to "divide and conquer" OLAP database workloads.

+It is written with [asyncio](https://docs.python.org/3/library/asyncio.html) for fast communication between the server and many workers.

 It consists of a server, workers, and a client (where you can run interactive SQL commands).